packetframe/legacy/blog/2020-10-22-hello-world.md

 Hello World!

-Welcome to delivr.dev, the open source CDN platform for technology enthusiasts. delivr.dev is currently in private beta, so stay tuned for more information!
+Welcome to delivr.dev, the open source CDN platform for technology enthusiasts - currently in private beta.
+If you would like an account, please email info@delivr.dev and your application will be considered!